-On July 13, 2017, our board of directors authorized us to file a registration statement with the SEC to permit the sale of shares of our common stock to the public.
-In connection with the preparation of our financial statements for inclusion in this offering document and considering the fair value per share of our common stock, as determined by a third-party valuation specialist performed as of May 31, 2017, management and our board of directors determined to retrospectively reassess, solely for financial reporting purposes, the estimated fair value of our common stock related to the May 1, 2017 stock option grants.
-In determining the retrospectively reassessed estimated fair values of these stock option grants, we used a linear extrapolation model from \$39.57 per share, the fair value of our common stock as of May 31, 2017 as determined by a third-party valuation specialist, to \$36.01 per share, the fair value determination on May 1, 2017, the date of grant.
-Additionally, we determined the fair value of the common stock as of June 1, 2017 to be \$39.57 per share, as determined in the May 31, 2017 valuation, because the value per common share did not materially change with the passage of one day.
+On July 13, 2017, our board of directors authorized the preparation and filing of a draft registration statement with the SEC to permit the issuance and sale of shares of our common stock to the public.
+In connection with the preparation of our financial statements for inclusion in this offering document and considering the fair value per share of our common stock, as determined by a third-party valuation specialist performed as of May 31, 2017, management and the our board of directors determined to retrospectively reassess, solely for financial reporting purposes, the estimated fair value of our common stock related to the May 1, 2017 stock option grants.
+In determining the retrospectively reassessed estimated fair values of these stock option grants, we extrapolated a value as of the option grant date of May 1, 2017 by assuming that the fair value of the common stock increased on a linear basis from the fair value of our common stock determined by a third-party valuation specialist on September 1, 2016, \$2.46 per share, to the fair value of our common stock determined by a third-party valuation specialist on May 31, 2017, \$8.79 per share.
+Applying this linear extrapolation, we determined that for financial reporting purposes the fair value of our common stock on May 1, 2017 was \$8.00 per share.
+Additionally, we determined the fair value of the common stock as of June 1, 2017 to be \$8.79 per share, as determined in the May 31, 2017 valuation, because the value per common share did not materially change with the passage of one day.
 We believe that the preparation of the retrospective valuations was necessary due to the fact that the timeframe and probability for a potential IPO had accelerated significantly since the time of our last valuation as of September 30, 2016, and that such acceleration would have a significant impact on the fair value of our common stock.
-We concluded that retrospective valuations for grant dates prior to May 1, 2017 were not necessary due to the early stage of our research programs and there being significantly less probability of an IPO in the near term at that time.
+We concluded that retrospective valuations for grant dates prior to May 1, 2017 were not necessary due to the early stage of our research programs and there being significantly less probability of an IPO in the near term prior to May 1, 2017.